At a glance

 Blockpit relies heavily on community.
 In addition to a help center with over 250 articles, there is an active German-language forum, Telegram and Discord channels, and an in-app chat as the primary support channel.
 If you have a question, you will usually find an answer quickly, either from other users or directly from the team.

 For end users seeking quick help in their language, Blockpit currently has the edge with its community approach.
-For professional users and documentation services, CoinTracking's direct ticket support is often the more efficient path.
+For professional users and accounting services, CoinTracking's direct ticket support is often the more efficient path.

 08 How TX-Partner Approaches the Tool Choice